 - 97% of the loans are repaid and these funds then become available for additional lending.

 Remembering Andrea Broad

 Andi was an energetic and active member of WIL since its inception 10 years ago.
 She chaired the travel committee and served on many of WIL’s committees as well as a position on the Board.
 Andi was a compassionate and passionate advocate for WIL and so many other community causes.
-The next village bank will be established in her memory.
+Our next village bank, in India, is in her memory.
 Donations are being accepted now for the “Andrea Broad Village Bank.”

 Make a Donation for a Village Bank

 Contribute as much or as little as you like.
 Every dollar you donate empowers women to become economically independent community leaders and contributors.

 - Credit card or PayPal on the right side of this page.

 - Check payable to “WIL of Greater Philadelphia,” with a notation that the donation is for “Village Bank,” mailed to: